Asymptotic theory for extreme value generalized additive models: Extreme Value Generalized Additive Models

 When $\gamma(x,z)=0$, $h(y|0,\sigma(x,z))=\lim_{t \rightarrow 0} h(y|t,\sigma(x,z))=\{1/\sigma(x,z)\}\exp[-y/\sigma(x,z)]$.
 The log-likelihood for $(\gamma,\sigma)$ is

 Beirlant and Goegebeur (2004) examined the nonparametric estimation of $(\gamma,\sigma)$ using the kernel-weighted log-likelihood approach.
-However, if the dimension of covariate is large, fully nonparametric estimation faces the curse of dimensionality, which leads poor estimation.
-To avoid this, we introduce the GAM and penalized log-likelihood estimation.
+However, if the dimension of covariate is large, then fully nonparametric estimation becomes affected adversely by the curse of dimensionality, which leads to poor estimation.
+To avoid this outcome, we introduce the GAM and penalized log-likelihood estimation.

-\subsection{generalized additive model}
+\subsection{Generalized additive model}